 This is the most used form of differential relay.
-Their arrangement is same as that of the current differential relay; the only difference is that this system consists an additional restraining coil connected in the pilot wires as shown in the figure below and current flows in both CTs flows through it.
+Their arrangement is same as that of the current differential relay; the only difference is that this system consists an additional restraining coil connected in the pilot wires as shown in the figure below.

 Induction Type Biased Differential Relay

-This relay consists of a pivoted disc free to rotate in the air gaps of two electromagnets.
-The portion of each pole of the electromagnet magnet is fitted with a copper shading ring.
-The ring can be moved further in, or out of the pole.
-The disc experiences two torques one due to operating element and other due to restraining element.
+This induction type relay consists a disc which freely rotates between the electromagnets.
+The each of the electromagnet consists the copper shading ring.
+The ring can move in or out of the electromagnet.
+The disc experiences a force because of the restraining and the operating element.

 Voltage Balance Differential Relay

 The current differential relay is not suitable for the protection of the feeders.
-For the protections of the feeders, the voltage balance differential relays are used.
-In this arrangement, the two similar current transformers are connected at either end of the system element under protection using pilot wires.
+For the protection of the feeders, the voltage balance differential relays are used.
+The voltage differential relay uses two similar current transformer places across the protective zone with the help of pilot wire.

 The relays are connected in series with the secondary of the current transformer.
 The relays are connected in such a way that no current flows through it in the normal operating condition.
 The voltage balance differential relay uses the air core CTs in which the voltages induces regarding current.